- When playing a song into your browser, sometimes you can notice an unpleasant audio renderer error.

 It seems like more and more Windows 10 users are reporting this error, and the odd thing is that it’s not specific to a certain web browser or a certain Windows version.

-How to fix the Audio Renderer error on Windows 10
+How do I fix the Audio Renderer error on Windows 10?

 This solution is confirmed by many users, but remember that it’s only a temporary one.
 This also applies to restarting your PC.
 For a more long-lasting fix, check the other solutions below.